What Electric Car Battery Cost Per kWh?

 Why Battery Cost Per kWh Matters?

-The cost of a battery accounts for 20–30% of the total cost of an EV; therefore, lower kWh prices greatly influence the vehicle's affordability.
+The cost of a battery accounts for 20–30% of an EV’s total cost; therefore, lower kWh prices significantly influence the vehicle’s affordability.

-Here's how the kWh prices of EV batteries implications both buyers and the automotive industry at large:
+Here’s how the kWh prices of EV batteries have implications for both buyers and the automotive industry at large:

 1. Cheaper EVs for Buyers